ilyakrasavin/OSM-Greater-Vancouver/README.md

     To get recommendations based on your interests and travel mode [ walk | driving | transit ].

         python3 main.py [TourMode] [MoveMode] [Hints]
     The 'Hints' argument is optional.
-There is no limit on the number of hints you can pass it.<br> Omitting it will result in a general suggestion based on the broad interest defined by user:
+There is no limit on the number of hints you can pass it.<br> Omitting it will result in a general suggestion based on the broad interest (TourMode) defined by user:

     | TourMоde | Hints |